France has a rich watch making history, and has many world renowned watch brands.

 - Dodane 1857

-Keep scrolling to see which French watch brand will be your new favorite.
+Keep scrolling to see which of these French watch brands will be your new favorite.

 One of the most famous jewelry and watch brands is the French brand, Cartier.